-Electronic Publishing CertificateCertificate: 97-204-2
+Electronic Publishing Certificate Certificate: 97-204-2

 This certificate helps students develop beginning-level electronic publishing skills.
 Students learn the software functions of Adobe Photoshop, Adobe Illustrator and InDesign software.
 Basic typographic and graphic design techniques are presented as well as an overview to the graphic communications field.
 This certificate is designed for individuals who are interested in acquiring entry-level skills for the graphic communications field.
-The coursework appeals to people who enjoy working with computer software and applying these software skills to graphic design projects
+The coursework appeals to people who enjoy working with computer software and applying these software skills to graphic design projects.

-Course

-Number Course Title Credit
+Course Number Course Title Credits

 Term 1

 103-170 Beginning Photoshop 2

 103-174 InDesign 2

 111-101 Introduction to Graphic

 Communication 3

+204-100 Imaging Editing 2

+204-102 Digital Illustration and Design 2

 204-111 Typography 3

-204-131 Electronic Photographics With

-Photoshop 3

-204-141 Electronic Illustration With Adobe

-Illustrator 2

-204-165 Principles of Graphic Design 2
+204-112 Digital Graphic Design 3

 Total 17